cloudrootab/ansible_role_xoce/README.md

 ##### Known-Issues:
 * There could be a permission problem when mounting SRs on new installs.
 * Probably several others.
-But I don't remember
+But I don't remember.